 Center Valley, PA 18034

-Dr. Christian’s work on early modern English poetry and religious rhetoric involves thinking about sixteenth-century sermons and liturgy as dramatic texts.
-She is also interested in how people read the Bible during the early modern period—and what that reveals about how they understood allegorical poetry.
+Christian’s work on early modern English poetry and religious rhetoric involves thinking about 16th century sermons and liturgy as dramatic texts.
+She is also interested in how people read the Bible during the early modern period and what it reveals about how they understood allegorical poetry.

-Dr. Christian has spoken to community groups on topics that range from Shakespearean authorship to family life, environmental footprint, devotional poetry, and the internment of Japanese-Americans during World War II.
+She has spoken to community groups on topics ranging from Shakespearean authorship to family life, environmental footprint, devotional poetry, and the internment of Japanese-Americans during World War II.

 “‘The dragon is sin’: Spenser’s Book One as Evangelical Fantasy.”
 Spenser Studies XXXI (2018).